Event managers plan, promote and run events, such as conferences, for a variety of clients.

 Event managers with three or more years' experience usually earn

-Pay for event managers varies depending on experience and employer.
+Pay for event managers varies depending on experience.
 New event managers often start out as event assistants or event co-ordinators.

-- New event managers can expect to earn minimum wage to $45,000 a year or more.
+- New event managers usually earn between minimum wage and $50,000 a year.

 - PAYE.net.nz website - use this calculator to convert pay and salary information

 - Employment New Zealand website - information about minimum wage rates

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Event managers may do some or all of the following: